dht/lpm/README.md

   - Real-time UI: layouts loaded in real time by the user's client.
 A modal component for instance which takes a modal-identifier and loads a modal from Firebase.
   - Tutorials (with redux): replay a process of layout building, learn how it was done

+We will soon try to build a dashboard with Real-time UI and composite layouts.

 ## License
 This project is licensed under the terms of the
 [MIT license](https://github.com/dht/lpm/blob/master/LICENSE)